cloudflare/cloudflare-docs/content/ddos-protection/managed-rulesets/network/configure-dashboard.md

 1. In **Set scope**, specify if you wish to apply the override to all incoming packets or to a subset of the packets.

-1. If you are creating an override for a subset of the incoming packets, define the expression that matches the incoming packets you wish to target in the override, using either the Rule Builder or the Expression Editor.
+1. If you are creating an override for a subset of the incoming packets, define the [custom expression](/ddos-protection/managed-rulesets/network/override-expressions/) that matches the incoming packets you wish to target in the override, using either the Rule Builder or the Expression Editor.

 1. Select **Next**.